 Hadúr "warlord".

 The Sun and the Moon are also located in the Upper World.
 The sky was thought to be a big tent held up by the Tree of Life.
 The several holes in it are the stars.
-The Sun, Moon, and symbols of the cosmic word, are known from Hungarian grave findings from the period of Hungarian conquest.
+The Sun, Moon, and symbols of the cosmic word are known from Hungarian grave findings from the period of the Hungarian conquest.

 Middle World